julienschmidt/httprouter/README.md

 **Stop caring about trailing slashes:** Choose the URL style you like, the router automatically redirects the client if a trailing slash is missing or if there is one extra.
 Of course it only does so, if the new path has a handler.
 If you don't like it, you can turn off this behavior.

-**No more server crashes:** You can set a PanicHandler to deal with panics.
+**No more server crashes:** You can set a PanicHandler to deal with panics occouring during handling a HTTP request.
 The router then recovers and lets the PanicHandler log what happened and deliver a nice error page.

 Of course you can also set a custom NotFound handler and serve files.